 Maine has commonly installed rumble strips on the sides of interstates.
 These rumble strips effectively alert drowsy or distracted drivers if they are drifting out of their lane and onto the shoulder.

 But the relatively new investment in centerline rumble strips on Maine’s busiest highways is a concept that has effectively saved lives and reduced the number of head-on collisions and head-on collision injuries.

 Centerline Rumble Strips and Shoulder Rumble Strips: A Noise Drivers Can’t Ignore

 Rumble strips, as the name implies, are designed to alert drivers when they are drifting out of their lane by making a jarring, rumbling sound.
-When a driver’s tires hit grooved sections of pavement, the resulting noise and vibration lets them know they are crossing into dangerous territory.
-It may also allow them precious time needed to correct their course before a disastrous head on collision occurs.
+When a driver’s tires hit grooved sections of pavement, the resulting noise and vibration let them know they are crossing into dangerous territory.
+It may also allow them the precious time needed to correct their course before a disastrous head-on collision occurs.

 Flashing signs and other traditional efforts to keep Maine drivers alert (especially at night) are often less effective than rumble strips in preventing automobile accidents because drivers become accustomed to seeing them.
 It’s easier to ignore “stay alert” warnings or billboards that don’t make noise or otherwise irritate drivers.